 These are just some popular ways of consuming flaxseeds.
 You can try out different options on your own as well.

-However, it is important to keep in mind that these are not miracle workers.
-You should ensure a healthy diet and also exercise regularly if you wish to lose weight effectively.
+However, it is essential to keep in mind that flax seeds are not miracle workers.
+You should follow a healthy diet and exercise regularly if you wish to lose weight effectively.
 Another thing to remember is that moderation is vital.
 So, stick to the recommended quantity of flax seeds.

 A: No, flax seeds cannot help you reduce fat in any specific area of the body.
 That said, one should also not aim for spot reduction as it can prove to be extremely unhealthy.